Upstatement/ups-editorial-wp-plugin/README.md

 ## What This Plugin Does

-The purpose of this plugin is to tailor the Gutenberg editor experience to be better suited to editors using their WordPress theme.
-Features added as a part of this plugin fall into two categories: block modifications and editor plugins.
+The purpose of this plugin is to tailor the Gutenberg editor experience to be better suited to editors using their WordPress theme and to add functionality common to many websites.
+Features added as a part of this plugin fall into three categories: block modifications, editor plugins, and core enhancements.
+This plugin also exposes some global functions that can be used in theme templates.

 ### Blocks